Mikolai Stroinski: Life and career

 He comes from a musical family.
 His father, Wojciech Stroiński, was a trumpeter and pianist in the Royal Rag Jazz Band in Poland (1969–1981).
 Mikolai was born in Nairobi, Kenya, and grew up in Warsaw and Zalesie Górne near the Polish capital.
-He graduated from the Karol Szymanowski Academy of Music in Katowice and the Berklee College of Music in Boston (2004), where he studied film scoring and jazz piano under Ray Santisi.
-He writes original music for films and video games.
-He is known for scoring the video games The Vanishing of Ethan Carter (2014), The Witcher 3: Wild Hunt (2015), Metamorphosis (2020) and other games, including Age of Empires IV (2021, French civilization) and Diablo Immortal (2022).
+He graduated from the Karol Szymanowski Academy of Music in Katowice and the Berklee College of Music (2001) in Boston (2004), where he studied film scoring and jazz piano under Ray Santisi.